Buying property in Thailand as an American: Step-by-step (2026)

 Thai property – legal rules for foreign ownership

-For a foreigner to own real estate in Thailand is tightly defined and consistently enforced – Americans face the same rules as all non-Thais.
-If you’re weighing getting one, focus on the legal mechanisms that the Land Office actually registers.
+Foreign real estate ownership in Thailand is tightly defined and consistently enforced – Americans face the same rules as all non-Thais.
+Focus on the legal mechanisms that the Land Office actually registers.

 -

-As a baseline, foreigners can own land in Thailand only in rare, approval-based exceptions, while condominium units can be held freehold within each project’s 49% foreign quota.
+Baseline: Foreigners cannot own land except in rare, approval-based exceptions.
+Condominium units can be held freehold within each project's 49% foreign quota.

 -